yasirbarlas/protein-secondary-structure-prediction/README.md

 Specifically, we look at using (for classification) the:

-- Non-parametric k-nearest neighbors algorithm
+- Non-parametric k-nearest neighbours algorithm
 - Non-parametric random forests
 - Parametric neural networks